 We might expect that one can choose a signature function such that $t$ is transverse to the brane.
 However such a choice is prohibited by ensuring that Poincar\'e duality is consistent for the theory \cite{Keurentjes:2005jw}.
 A simple condition found in \cite{Keurentjes:2005jw} for a solution which respects the Poincar\'e duality is that

-For any choice of signature function such that the space-time signature is $(1,10)$, the kinetic term has the usual sign $-F^2$ in the action, the temporal coordinate, $t$, is transverse to the brane world volume, i.e. $t\in\{x^1,\ldots x^8\}$, it is easy to verify that (\ref{i0}) is not satisfied.
+For any choice of signature function such that the space-time signature is $(1,10)$, the kinetic term has the usual sign $-F^2$ in the action, and the temporal coordinate, $t$, is transverse to the brane world volume, i.e. $t\in\{x^1,\ldots x^8\}$, it may be verified that (\ref{i0}) is not satisfied.